Ko4Learner/LibreXrayVPN/README.md

 # LibreXrayVPN

 ## English
-LibreXrayVPN is an open-source Android VPN client based on **Xray core**.
+LibreXrayVPN is an open-source Android VPN client based on **Xray core**([AndroidLibXrayLite](https://github.com/2dust/AndroidLibXrayLite)).
-The project is built with a modern technology stack and inspired by [v2rayNG](https://github.com/2dust/v2rayNG) and [AndroidLibXrayLite](https://github.com/2dust/AndroidLibXrayLite).
+The project is built with a modern technology stack and inspired by [v2rayNG](https://github.com/2dust/v2rayNG).

 ### Tech stack
 - **Kotlin**, **Coroutines / Flow**